HHSAPCompSci2020/capstone-project-duckbill-platypuses/doc/README - Homestead Chase.txt

 Credits:
-Itai: Person (superclass), Zombie, Map.
+Itai: Person (superclass), Zombie,Drawing Surface
-Ido: Player, Classroom,
+Ido: Player, Classroom, Drawing Surface
-Ophir: Problem, Drawing Surface, Main.
+Ophir: Problem, Main, Map
 External Credit:
 * We used the processing library for graphics.
 * Mr. Shelby’s code was used as a template for the Main class.